-U.S. Justice Department Launches Further Investigation Into Clergy Sex Abuse In Pennsylvania
+US Justice Department Launches Further Investigation Into Clergy Sex Abuse In Pennsylvania

 While there is no indication the Justice Department is planning any type of investigation into clergy abuse nationwide, it’s certainly more than just an issue in the Keystone state.

-One Roman Catholic archbishop described the issue as the Church’s “own 9/11.”
+One Roman Catholic archbishop described the issue as the Church’s “own 9/11,” according to The Hill.

-In September, Germany’s Catholic Church released a report listing 1,670 clergy members credibly charged with abuse, followed by an October report from a diocese in California listing of 34 priests accused of sex abuse.
+In September, Germany’s Catholic Church released a report listing 1,670 clergy members credibly charged with abuse, followed by an October report from a diocese in California listing of 34 priests accused of sex abuse, as The Hill further documented.